brett11/tom/README.md

 # Fox Decorating

 I collaborated with my twin brother- a software engineer himself- on this website for my uncle's wallpaper business.

-Technologies include:
+Technologies include: Ruby on Rails, Bootstrap, Amazon S3/ AWS, Sendgrid

--Ruby on Rails
--Bootstrap
--Amazon S3/ AWS
--Sendgrid

 See the screenshots below: